 Contributors are paid 20 per cent as a base royalty and 40 per cent per download if they sell through iStockphotos exclusively.

 iStockers, as the members are referred to, also use the site as a source of community with forums used as Q&A facilities, a place to argue about favourite photographers and designers and a place to organise photography events and advertise photography courses.

 Membership to iStockphotos is free and the interface is incredibly easy to use and navigate.
 If you fancy trying your hand at stock photography - istockphoto is a great place to start.

-For help taking your photography to the next level our beginners photography DVD or course will set you on the right track to professional looking images as quickly as possible.
+For help taking your photography to the next level our Ultimate Beginners Course will set you on the right track to professional looking images as quickly as possible.